fleekxyz/fleek-xyz-docs/docs/Projects/index.md

 Once you have confirmed the deletion, the project will be deleted.
 This action is irreversible.

 :::info
-The deletion of a project is an asynchronouse process we recommend when doing this to always remove any DNS configuration pointing to the project before deleting it.
+The deletion of a project is an asynchronous process.
+We recommend always removing any DNS configuration pointing to the project before deleting it.
 :::